pixellini/v-ripple-effect/README.md

 # v-custom-ripple
-A ripple effect (like from Material UI or Vuetify) that can be applied to any element.
+A ripple effect (like from Material UI or Vuetify) that can be applied to any element using a Vue.js directive.

 ## Installation
 ```